Written by Katie Constantine

 There are also very outspoken feminist beliefs portrayed in the show.
 It’s one thing to have female characters stand up for themselves, like how Daphne punched an unwanted suitor, but it’s another thing to have characters, like Eloise, frequently speak out against the institution of marriage and the inequalities forced upon women during that time.
 The show takes place in the 18th century, but the Seneca Falls Declaration, which many believe was the start of the women’s equality movement in Britain, wasn’t drafted until 1848.
-The decision to make these characters so outspoken during a time before female equality was even tangible, could be the reflection of an almost all female writing staff and their desire to not only show how poorly women were treated, but also call it out.
+The decision to make these characters so outspoken during a time before female equality was even tangible, could be the reflection of an almost all-female writing staff and their desire to not only show how poorly women were treated, but also call it out.
 This choice ends up adding to the show because it makes it feel fresher than it would if the characters just ignored the gender inequalities.
 Also, just because there wasn’t an organized women’s movement at the time, didn’t mean it wasn’t talked about.
 Jane Austen was alive during this time period and chose not to marry, but to support herself with her writing, much like Eloise wishes to do.
-That fact could also be something they knew about and decided to run with.
+Who knows, maybe she was the inspiration for the character.

 While most period pieces ignore the existence of everyone who isn’t straight, Bridgerton avoids this trope.
 In episode five, Benedict, one of the main characters, is invited to a private gathering of painters where he finds his new acquaintance, Henry, sleeping with a man.
 Days later, Henry explains how agonizing it is for him and his male lover to act like strangers in public.
 Unlike with the diversity and feminism in Bridgerton, this aspect of the show wasn’t very embellished.
 During the 18th century, London had an extremely organized subculture of gay men meeting at private events to socialize and sleep with other men.
 Up until 1861, being gay was a capital offence under British law, so many of these gatherings would be raided by the police.
 Therefore, the depiction of the underground party as well as Henry’s heartbreaking need to hide his relationship was right on target.
 What’s interesting is how accepting Benedict, a man from a very sheltered family, is of Henry’s sexuality, but I’m sure we’ll find out more about that as the show progresses.